dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

    ![Red Summary](images/red_summary_adb.png)

-   * Action Requireds reduced from 3 to 0
+   * Action Requireds reduced to 0
    * The only check that will need a closer attention is:
      + "Directories" (Review Required)
    + However, it only lists internal directories that don't exists in ADB, but are not being used by the application.
 So this can be safelly ignored